kessler24/predicting_daily_land_average_earth_temperature/README.md

 'http://127.0.0.1:{8888}/lab?token=f41ef3f99692f72a4e1efb828a738f38d2da4c648c62d21c'

 6. Once you launch the Docker instance successfully, you will be in a local JupyterLab instance in your browser.
 Now you can navigate to the global_daily_land_temperature_prediction.ipynb document and explore the interactive analysis.

+### Running the scripts

+1. Run `pwd` to make sure you are located in the project root, otherwise, make sure you naviagte to the root of the project before proceeding to the following steps.

+2. Navigate to the /scripts folder in the project root by running `cd scripts`

+3. Download the [Berkeley Earth Temperature Data](https://berkeley-earth-temperature.s3.us-west-1.amazonaws.com/Global/Complete_TAVG_daily.txt) with `read_data.py` script by running this command:

+ `python read_data.py "https://berkeley-earth-temperature.s3.us-west-1.amazonaws.com/Global/Complete_TAVG_daily.txt" "../data/global_temp_anomaly_raw.csv"`

+ The script takes two arguments:
+ 3.1 the path to the input file (a URL or a relative local path, such as data/file.csv), as well as 3.2 a path/filename where to write the file to and what to call it (e.g., data/cleaned_data.csv).

+4. Reads the data from the first script and performs and data cleaning, preprocessing and validation with `data_preprocessing.py` script by runnning this command:

+ `python data_preprocessing.py --read_path="../data/global_temp_anomaly_raw.csv" --write_path="../data/global_temp_anomaly_cleaned" --plots_path="../images" --logs_path="../logs"`

+The script takes two arguments: a path/filename pointing to the data to be read in a path/filename pointing to where the cleaned/processed/transformed/partitioned data should live.

+## Developer notes

+### Developer dependencies
+- `conda` (version 25.9.1)
+- `conda-lock` (version 3.0.4)

+### Adding a new dependency

+1. Create and switch to a new GitHub branch by typing `git checkout -b new-branch-name` in the terminal

+2. Open the `environment.yml`file and add the new dependencies

+3. To update the `conda-linux-64.lock` file, run `conda-lock -k explicit --file environment.yml -p linux-64` in the terminal

+4. Remember to rebuild the Docker image locally and make sure it runs locally with `docker compose up` and remotely in the GitHub Actions.

+5. Open the `docker-compose.yml` to update the tag from Docker.

+6. Run `git add .`
+       `git commit -m 'add new dependencies'`
+       `git push -u origin new-branch-name` to push the local changes to the GitHub repo.

+7. Create a new pull request in GitHub and merge the changes to the `main` branch after review.

 ## License